ZoidTechnology/PanelPlayer/readme.md

 # PanelPlayer
-A [WebP](https://developers.google.com/speed/webp) player for Colorlight receiving cards.
+A media player for Colorlight receiving cards supporting WebP, JPEG, PNG, GIF, and BMP formats.
 Tested with the Colorlight 5A-75B.

 ## Usage
-PanelPlayer can be launched with `panelplayer <options> <sources>` where `<sources>` is one or more WebP files.
+PanelPlayer can be launched with `panelplayer <options> <sources>` where `<sources>` is one or more image/animation files (WebP, JPEG, PNG, GIF, or BMP).
 The available options are:

 ### `-p <ethernet port>`
 Sets which ethernet port to use for sending.
 This option is required.